lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

 5. Data Visualization with Excel, Tableau, and PowerPoint
      1. Introduction to Visualization with Excel.
      2. Excel Visualization examples.
+See following files for examples of technical skills.
      3. Visualization with Tableau.
+See Tableau Public Profile for project showcase and dashboard.
      4. Presentation Best Practices when using Powerpoint to highlight results and learnings from analysis projects.
-     5. Projects from the Excel Module to showcase skills with various charts and graphs.

     Soon to come: Python Projects.
-     > See Tableau Public Profile for Projects.

      > Notes for Python coming soon.

      > All portions of the Certificate completed, except Python which is currently in progress.